 Pictured above: Bringing healthcare to non-traditional locations.

-With this information, his healthcare team reached out to partners with Georgetown University’s Health Justice Alliance, who worked on the family’s behalf to get their utilities restored, reduce their debt and enroll in public programs to help fill gaps in social needs.
+With this information, their healthcare team reached out to partners with Georgetown University’s Health Justice Alliance, who worked on the family’s behalf to get their utilities restored, reduce their debt and enroll in public programs to help fill gaps in social needs.

 This unique, life-changing appointment was not conducted at a traditional hospital or health clinic.
 Instead, it took place just a few steps from the student’s classroom.